1900 - 2001

 Paul Gibbs inherited the family farm in 1872.
 The property remained in Paul W. Gibbs' ownership until his death, after which it was sold to Thomas J Bowlker in 1904 and subsequently to Charles Beebe.

 The Beebe history of Eastleigh Farm is quite interesting.
 According to Allen Glick, Charles Beebe, heir to the Jordan March fortune, got into some serious trouble while a student at Harvard.
 Rather than a jail sentence for life, the family was able to convince the court that Beebe should be committed to a mental hospital.
 But not just any mental hospital.
-The family purchased Eastleigh Farms and made it an extension of McClain Hospital and it was so posted.
+The family purchased Eastleigh Farms and made it an extension of McLean Hospital and it was so posted.
 With his family's fortune he was able to live a quiet life in northwest Framingham for 40 years.

 In 1981, auto-dealership owner Allen Glick bought the Gibbs House, Eastleigh Farm, a nearby mansion, and the surrounding 380 acres, "because he thought it was probably the most beautiful piece of real estate in the area."